 Over time, we’ve garnered some fundamental truths.
 Three of those learnings:

 Every company has a unique mission to fulfill, one that requires exploration, learning and evolution.
 Often, it requires support.

-Our mission in 2021 is straightforward: to be a reliable and trusted partner for companies committed to building fully-functioning software ecosystems.
+Our mission is straightforward: to be a reliable and trusted partner for companies committed to building thriving software ecosystems.

 Athena, we’ve got your back.